emidiovaleretto/python-virtual-assistant-task-ms3/README.md

 ### Python Libraries

   - sys: Used to access the command line arguments.
-  - os: Used to access the operating system.
+  - os: Used to clean the output of the command line.
   - random: Used to choose a random name from a list of agents names, each time the program is run.
   - datetime: Used to get the current date and time.
   - time.sleep: Used to pause the program for a certain amount of time.